CDAGaming/CraftPresence-Mirror/README.md

 ## Port Notes
 *   Some versions of CraftPresence for Minecraft 1.14.x and above require the [FabricMC ModLoader](https://www.curseforge.com/minecraft/mc-mods/fabric-api)
 *   Some versions of CraftPresence for Minecraft 1.13.x require the [Rift ModLoader](https://www.curseforge.com/minecraft/mc-mods/rift)
+*   Versions of CraftPresence for Minecraft 1.1.0 and below require [Risugami's ModLoader](https://mcarchive.net/mods/modloader) and are only available on [Modrinth](https://modrinth.com/mod/craftpresence)

 ## Features
 In addition to having the ability to change your discord status from "Playing Minecraft",